Journeyman1337/FossSweeper/.github/ISSUE_TEMPLATE/build_problem.md

 -->

 ---
-name: Build Problem
+name: "Build Problem"
-about: Report a problem with building FossSweeper
+about: "Report a problem with building FossSweeper"
-title: ''
+title: ""
-labels: 'tooling, bug'
+labels: "tooling, bug"
-assignees: ''
+assignees: ""
 ---

 <!--